Motoring Book of the Year

 Previous winner Damon Hill OBE passed on a message of congratulations.
 He said “As a motorsport person, there is nothing quite like a ringing endorsement from your peers.
 It makes such a nice change!
 All the best with the book sales.
 I look forward to reading it eventually.
 Maybe on a flight?”

-The wholly independent judging panel* also awarded the ‘Specialist Book Of The Year’ prize for an impressive feat of research and endeavour to Delage – Champion Du Monde by Daniel Cabart & Christophe Pund, published by Orep Editions.
-One of the judges said it ‘vividly covers development, competition, drivers, and individual chassis histories.’
+The wholly independent judging panel also awarded ‘Specialist Book of The Year’ for an impressive feat of research and endeavour to Reid Railton: Man of Speed by Karl Ludvigsen, published by Evro Publishing.

-*The judges for the Award are leading specialist bookseller Ben Horton of Hortons Books; Gordon Cruickshank of Motor Sport magazine; Mark Dixon, deputy editor of Octane; commentator and reviewer Henry Hope-Frost; Mick Walsh, international editor of Classic & Sports Car magazine; Christian Whitehead from London bookstore Foyles; and Tom Wiltshire of Auto Express magazine.
+The judges for the Award are leading specialist bookseller Ben Horton of Hortons Books; Gordon Cruickshank of Motor Sport magazine; Mark Dixon, deputy editor of Octane; Mick Walsh, international editor of Classic & Sports Car magazine; Christian Whitehead from London bookstore Foyles; and Tom Wiltshire of Auto Express.

-To view the full gallery, please click here.
+To view images from this year’s London Motor Week, please click here.